A diagrammatic approach to variational quantum ansatz construction: Application: transverse-field Ising model

 \subsection{VQE performance}

 We now test the performance of our variational hierarchies in different parameter regimes of the transverse-field Ising model on $\numqubits=8$ sites.
+(Code to perform this investigation can be found at \url{https://github.com/tarrlikh/QSA}.)
 We take as a performance metric the relative energy error

 where $E_{\mathrm{VQE}}$ is the energy of the converged VQE, and plot this as we increase the number $N_p$ of parameters in the hierarchy.
 The hierarchy gives a natural strategy to perform the optimization - at each $N_p$, the optimized values of the previous $N_p-1$ parameters are used as a starting guess for their new values (whilst the new parameter is initialized to $0$).
 This approach converges much faster than re-starting each new simulation at the original value, as found previously in~\cite{Romero18}.
 To focus on the performance of the ansatzes themselves, we do not include the effects of sampling noise or any experimental noise in our simulations.